nick1846/fairwinds_demo/Readme.md

 #  Quickstart Guide

-This is my simple dockerized django server, which you can run in AWS via Terraform.
+  This is simple dockerized django server, which you can run in AWS via Terraform.
   Prerequisites installed on your local machine:
     - Terraform
     - Ansible